Malton, North Yorkshire: Navigation on the River Derwent

 The navigation capacity on the Derwent was one of the earliest in Britain to be significantly improved around 1725, enabling extensive barge traffic to transport goods and produce.

 The navigation continued to compete with the railway, having been extended as far as Yedingham after 1810.
 The river's use as a highway declined only after it was bought by the railway itself and cheaper coal began to arrive by rail, while river maintenance was deliberately neglected.

 Governance

 In medieval times, Malton was briefly a parliamentary borough in the 13th century, and again from 1640 to 1885; the borough was sometimes referred to as 'New Malton'.
 It was represented by two Members of Parliament until 1868, among them the political philosopher Edmund Burke, and by one member from 1868 to 1885.

-From 1974 to 2023 it was part of the district of Ryedale.
+From 1974 to 2023 it was part of Ryedale District.
 It is now administered by the unitary North Yorkshire Council.

 The current Member of Parliament for Thirsk and Malton (since 2015) is Kevin Hollinrake of the Conservative Party.